umarhassan-mitodl/res.9-003-summer-2015/content/pages/tutorials/tutorial-1--basic-neuroscience.md

 Basic neuroscience concepts and methods are introduced in several courses published on [MIT OpenCourseWare](./resolveuid/05fcbd61fbc5de632b9274d820e4fd60), including [_9.00SC Introduction to Psychology_](/courses/9-00sc-introduction-to-psychology-fall-2011) taught by John Gabrieli, [_9.01 Introduction to Neuroscience_](/courses/9-01-introduction-to-neuroscience-fall-2007) taught by Mark Bear and Sebastian Seung, [_9.04 Sensory Systems_](/courses/9-04-sensory-systems-fall-2013) taught by Peter Schiller and Christian Brown, and [_9.10 Cognitive Neuroscience_](/courses/9-10-cognitive-neuroscience-spring-2006) taught by Suzanne Corkin.

 An online search for any of the topics covered in this tutorial will yield many pointers to useful background material.
-The Society for Neuroscience hosts an {{% resource_link "1e6a931b-2c79-4f2f-857a-d9fd249f737d" "Education Resources in Neuroscience" %}} portal that contains extensive online resources for teaching and learning neuroscience.
-Educational resources can also be found on this {{% resource_link "22aeb041-2d3c-4f0c-8e29-93db6d13ef8f" "Neuroscience Resource Guide" %}} page at Psychology Degree Guide website.
+The Society for Neuroscience hosts an [Education Resources in Neuroscience](https://www.sfn.org/Initiatives/Public-Education-Programs) portal that contains extensive online resources for teaching and learning neuroscience.
+Educational resources can also be found on this [Neuroscience Resource Guide](http://psychologydegreeguide.org/neuroscience-resource-guide/) page at Psychology Degree Guide website.